cheesecakeeeeeeeeee/ScreenUtil/README.md

+Goshot is a simple screenshotting utility for Wayland.
-This is part of the Cheesecake Go Software™ Distributed under MIT license, see [LICENSE.md](LICENSE.md) for details.
+Goshot is licensed under MIT license.
+See [LICENSE.md](LICENSE.md) for details.

-Simple and minimal screen utilities:
-* Screenshotter
-* Screenrecorder
-* Screen... drawer?
-These utilities are designed to look nice everywhere, as they have no GUI and everything is build on keyboard.

-Note that these run only on Wayland.